RAMEL-ESPOL/UnderwaterVehicleSimulator/README.md

-# AUV Max: Submarine AUV Project
+# AUV Max: Plataform for Submarine AUV

 ## Introduction
 This project focuses on the development of a submersible UAV, using advanced technologies in robotics, automatic control and computer vision.
 Developed with ROS2 Humble, Gazebo Garden 7 and Rviz2, this project represents a pioneering effort in the simulation and operation of underwater autonomous vehicles.